zanayr/Grab/README.md

 *id*
 Get and set the `id` attribute value.

+*node*
+Get the html node owned by the `GrabElement`.

 #### Behavior
 Methods on `GrabElemet` objects help to add some dynamicism and can be chained since they all return the obejct itself.

 *addEvent*
-The `addEvent` method sets an event delegate on the owned html node.
+The `addEvent` method sets an event delegate.
+Pass a valid browser event and event hander function.
 ```
 grabElement.addEvent('click', handle_OnClick);
 ```